ciscops/viptela-workshop/exercises/2-0/README.md

 Running a playbook in verbose mode is a good option to validate the output from a task.
 To work with the variables within a playbook you can use the `debug` module.

-Write 2 tasks that display the routers' OS version and serial number.
+Write 2 tasks that display the routers' OS version.

 ``` yaml
 - name: GATHER INFORMATION FROM ROUTERS